freeCodeCamp/freeCodeCamp/guide/english/algorithms/algorithm-performance/index.md

 **Space Complexity** of an algorithm refers to its memory footprint with respect to the input size.

 Specifically, when using big-O notation we are describing the efficiency of the algorithm with respect to an input: _n_, usually as _n_ approaches infinity.
 When examining algorithms, we generally want a lower time and space complexity.
-The time complexity of o(1) is indicative of the constant time.
+The time complexity of o(1) is indicative of constant time.

 Through the comparison and analysis of algorithms, we are able to create more efficient applications.